-We hope that you will consider becoming and staying involved in our school community by attending events, volunteering and/or joining our phenomenal Parent Core Group.
-Although your child is now in middle school, your ongoing attention to your child's classwork, homework and progress is still essential.
-Please stay in close communication with your child's teachers or other key professionals, and reach out to the school administration or the District office if you have questions or need assistance in any way.
+We hope that you will consider getting involved in our school community by attending school events, volunteering, and joining our PTO.
+It is important to your child's success, that you keep open communication with your child's teacher and the school.
+Please reach out to the school administration or district office, if you have any questions or need assistance.
 We are here for you and your child.
-We will also be providing weekly updates in our Parent Ram Reminder.
-It will be delivered to the email address that you provide us as part of the annual registration process.